Contact the Office of Admissions if you need help with any of these steps and check back for updates!

 Send official ACT, SAT, AP, IB scores and final High School/College transcripts

 Official ACT/SAT scores are used to determine math + English placement.
 If you earned a passing AP/IB exam score, you can receive college credit.
-Freshmen will need to send their final official* high school transcript once they graduate.
-If you had college courses in progress, we’ll need an official* college transcript with final grades and/or degrees posted in order to update your account.
-Be sure to send these items as soon as possible so we can make sure your record is accurate when you meet with your advisor.
+If you took college courses, we’ll need an official* college transcript with final grades in order to update your account.

-*Please note: Official transcripts must be sent in their original sealed and signature-stamped envelope or electronically sent from the issuing institution directly to Shepherd University.
-Printed transcripts that have been opened or scanned/electronic transcripts that are forwarded are considered unofficial.
+*Please note: Official transcripts must be sent in their original sealed and stamped envelope or electronically sent from the issuing institution directly to Shepherd University.

 Schedule an Accuplacer test